-Business Administrative Technology Diploma - Business Administrative Assistant
+Business Technology Diploma (formally Business Administrative Technology) - Business Administrative Assistant

 Offered at the Following Campuses

-The standard curriculum for the Business Administrative Technology program is designed for the semester system.
-Students may enter the Business Administrative Technology program any semester.
+The standard curriculum for the Business Technology program is designed for the semester system.
+Students may enter the Business Technology program any semester.
 The program generally takes 4 semesters to complete.
-To graduate, students must earn a minimum of 52 credit hours.
+To graduate, students must earn a minimum of 53 credit hours.

 - Submit a completed application;